 To support Grenfell Tower survivors and family members of residents, the Home Office is providing replacement passports and immigration documents where applicable.

 There are two immigration schemes in place for non-British nationals who were living in Grenfell Tower or Grenfell Walk, or are related to those who were, who may need visa support.
 If a resident or family member is seeking advice about their immigration status, they can make an appointment to talk in confidence to our specialist team at Community Assistance Centre, 10 Bard Road, London W10 6TP by calling 0208 196 4531.
-In addition to individual appointments, Home Office staff will be available at the Community Assistance Centre, every Thursday, from 14.00-18.00 on a drop-in basis.
+In addition to individual appointments, Home Office staff will be available at The Curve Community Centre, every Thursday, from 2pm to 6pm on a drop-in basis.

 The Home Office is clear that the Grenfell tragedy will not be used as a reason to carry out immigration checks on those affected.

 The full eligibility criteria and timescales to access the schemes are published at https://www.gov.uk/government/publications/grenfell-tower-fire-handling-immigration-cases and www.gov.uk/government/publications/grenfell-tower-handling- relatives-immigration-cases